 Why choose Intasure?

-Intasure has nearly 20 years of experience offering home insurance and holiday let protection throughout Europe and further afield, in locations such as South Africa and the UAE.
+Intasure has nearly 20 years of experience offering home insurance and holiday let protection throughout Europe and further afield, in locations such as the UAE.
 What’s more, we have a strong relationship with regulatory bodies, which means our fingers are continually on the pulse of industry changes.
 As such, our insurance policies are continuously evolving to reflect the new risks you might face.

 Here are just a handful of the many benefits to purchasing second home insurance with Intasure: